stanfordnlp/CoreNLP/index.md

 For more information on obtaining CoreNLP, see the [download page](download.html).
 To download earlier versions of Stanford CoreNLP or language packs for earlier versions, go to the [history page](history.html).

-You can find the jars for 3.7.0 containing the models for each language we support in the table below.
+In the table below are jars for the current release with all the models for each language we support.
 Due to size issues we have divided the English resources into two jars.
 The English (KBP) models jar contains extra resources needed to run relation extraction and entity linking.

 | Language | model jar | version |
 | :------- | :-------- | | :----- |